 The history of Hollywood censorship is far too complex to outline here, but it is important to remember that the Production Code was industry self-regulation.
 In 1915 the Supreme Court ruled that motion pictures were not granted free speech protection under the U.S. Constitution on the basis that they had the “capacity for evil”(Jowett 2000, pg.
 16).
 This ruling was devastating for the U.S. film industry, and gave state and local censor boards across the country the legal authority to censor films as they saw fit.
 After years of public pressure and scandals, the Code was formally created in 1930 by the MPPDA chairman William Hays, the studios heads, and two high-profile religious figures, Martin Quigley and Daniel A. Lord, in order to appease social and religious conservatives, many of whom believed Hollywood was a hotbed of immorality.
 Both the Code – and the 1927 “Don’ts and Be Carefuls” list that preceded it – aimed to ease the pressure that the industry was facing, and make the state and municipal censorship processes less contentious for the studios.
 Of course, the process wasn’t always smooth, and filmmakers often clashed with overzealous censors.
 But by regulating film form and content during the production phase, the Production Code Administration (PCA) was attempting to limit outside influence on Hollywood products by anticipating how state and local censors might object to a film once it was distributed.

-To be clear: I’m against film censorship and believe it hampers a filmmaker’s artistic freedom.
-However, viewing the PCA and its key players as bogeymen is simplistic, and ignores the fraught socio-political climate of the studio era.
+Viewing the PCA and its key players as bogeymen is simplistic, and ignores the fraught socio-political climate of the studio era.
 Understanding the history of the Code and why it was created in the first place helps inform our understanding of the specific provisions, and the language in the PCA’s correspondence with filmmakers.
 For example, under the Code’s “sex” provisions, scenes depicting explicit sexual passion were prohibited.
 Sex could not be represented graphically, and only abstractly if it was “essential to the plot” of a film.
 Even then, sex had to be portrayed in such a way as to “not stimulate the lower or base elements.”

 As I discussed in a previous post, to circumvent the Code, classical Hollywood era films conveyed sexual tension through abstraction, and filmmakers often relied on innuendo and double-entendres to work around the Code’s guidelines.
 In Nothing Sacred, physicality illuminates the contours of Hazel and Wally’s complicated relationship, and through physical expression comes a manifestation of their repressed sexual feelings.
 In that same post, I pointed to the film’s climax, in which Hazel and Wally are faced with the prospect of having her lie exposed.
 Wally’s boss, Oliver Stone, has invited renowned European doctors to New York to examine Hazel, and they are minutes away from her hotel room.
 The scene begins with Hazel lying in bed with a hangover, stewing in the guilt of her deceit.
 Wally arrives to inform her of the doctors’ impending visit, and tells her, “We gotta raise your pulse to 160, quick!
 We gotta have you gasping, panting and covered with a cold sweat inside of five minutes.”

 He pulls her limp body out of bed, kicks her butt, and encourages her to punch him.
 As she does, Hazel’s adrenaline rises, and she screams “I just hate you!
 Let me hit you just once!”
 The physical barrage is too much for Hazel and she slinks to the floor.
 Wally holds her by her robe collar, pulls her to her feet, and tells her that he’s going to knock her out.
 Hazel relies deliriously, “what do you mean come to?…what are you going to do?”
 In a long shot, we see Wally take a step backwards from Hazel and punch her chin.
 Immediately after contact, the film cuts to a close-up of Hazel’s face as she mumbles something inaudible.
 It cuts again to the same long shot, and we see Hazel standing motionless, as if her body doesn’t know how to react to the blow it has just received.
 Wally pokes her chest delicately, and Hazel falls backwards onto the hotel bed, knocked out cold.
-The play-fighting is an obvious allusion to sex, and although the scene adheres to the Code technically, the sexual subtext is obvious.
+The play-fighting is an obvious allusion to sex, and although the scene adheres to the Code technically, the sexual subtext is undeniable.
 Put another way, this scene is not sexy, but it is all about sex.

 Wally and Hazel’s roughhousing was the cause of some consternation for the PCA, particularly because of the intertwined violent and sexual undertones.
 Take, for example, this excerpt from a June 8, 1937 letter from PCA head, Joseph Breen, to producer, David O. Selznick: